-The litterature quoted above relies mainly on models that incorporate static general equilibrium mechanisms.
-A complementary litterature focuses on the dynamic dimension of environmental taxation in a general equilibrium setting.
+Some litterature focuses on the dynamics of environmental taxation in a general equilibrium setting and their intergenerational redistributive effects.
 It takes account of its impact on the intertemporal consumption/saving arbitrage and the capital intensity of the economy.
 To this end, John et al. (1995) rely on an overlapping generations (OLG) framework.
-OLG settings allow for modelling the interactions between the capital intensity of the economy, the second dividend and demographics.
+OLG settings allow for modelling the interactions between the capital intensity of the economy, the environmental taxation and demographics.
 Bovenberg and Heijdra (1998) develop this approach to conclude that environmental taxes trigger pro-youth effects.
-Chiroleu-Assouline and Fodha (2006) also use an OLG model to argue that the existence and the size of a second dividend can be closely related with the capital intensity of an economy and its dynamics over time.
-More recently, Habla and Roeder (2013) develop a majority voting framework in an OLG framework and confirm the existence of a second dividend.

-However, the above quoted OLG settings generally develop a theoretical approach involving most of the time a limited number of generations (e.g., two: a young and an old one).
-This bares the way to an empirical parameterisation that allows for a precise quantitative assessment of the mechanisms involved by a second dividend with numerous cohorts, notably the consumption/saving arbitrage that drives the dynamics of the capital intensity.
-On the aggregate scale, this consumption/saving arbitrage is related with the demographic structure of a country through a composition effect - at least if households' intertemporal arbitrage abides by the life-cycle theory.
-Overall, the aggregate, intertemporal and empirical effect of a fully recycled environmental tax in general equilibrium is related with the demographic structure of a country.
-To our knowledge, this link has not been analysed and assessed.
+Chiroleu-Assouline and Fodha (2006) also use an OLG model to argue that the favourable impact on growth of a recycled environmental tax ("second dividend") is closely related with the capital intensity of an economy and its dynamics over time.
+However, the above quoted OLG settings generally rely on a theoretical approach involving most of the time a limited number of generations (e.g., two: a young and an old one).
+This bares the way to an empirical parameterisation that allows for a precise quantitative assessment of the mechanisms involved by a carbon tax with numerous cohorts, notably the consumption/saving arbitrage that drives the dynamics of the capital intensity.